John-Abbott-College/4A8-Notes/32_CICD_Installer_Workflow_Setup_Installer.md

 ##### Provide the .pfx file and password for certificate signing

-We will encode the contents of the `.pfx` file so that it is not in plain text .
-Follow the instructions in the GitHub Actions template top comment: -> 2.
+Using the instructions below you will encode the contents of the `.pfx` file using PowerShell so that it is not in plain text .
+Follow the instructions at the top of the GitHub Actions template workflow's comment: -> 2.
 Signing.

-We will then add it to GitHub as a **GitHub secret**: https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository

-<p style="background:yellow"><b>MILESTONE 8 work: </b>
-     Follow the instructions to ENCODE the Windows Application Packaging project's .pfx.
-Then, add the file to your GitHub repo as a secret: https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository.</p>
+Essentially:

+- Using the provided PowerShell commands, you will encode the `.pfx` file in your Windows Application Packaging project on your computer.

+- After running the two commands, you will find, in the same folder, a text file called `SigningCertificate_Encoded.txt`, which contains the certificate encoded as a base64 string.
+Open the text file and copy the whole content.

+- In your repository on GitHub, add repository secrets (https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository)

+  Choose **Settings → Security (on the left panel) → Secrets and variables → Actions →  Repository secrets** and create the two new repository secrets:

+  - Call the first secret `Base64_Encoded_Pfx` and, as its value, paste the encoded base64 string you have just copied.

-To sign your installer, GitHub will also need the password you used to create your certificate.
+  - To sign your installer, GitHub will also need the password you used to create your certificate.
 This password should also be kept secret!

-<p style="background:yellow"><b>MILESTONE 8 work: </b>
-     Continue with the GitHub Actions template top comment: -> 2.
-Signing. instructions to add your signing certificate password as a GitHub secret.</p>

-The result will be that your repo will include two GitHub secrets, the encoded .pfx file in the `Base64_Encoded_Pfx` secret and the certificate signing password in the `Pfx_Key` GitHub secret .
+Create a second secret and call it `Pfx_Key`.
+Set its value to be the password you used to sign your certificate.

-In the GitHub Actions script, the encoded version of the .pfx file will be decoded and placed in the solution, and it will be used to sign our installer with the password.
+In the GitHub Actions script, the encoded version of the .pfx file will be decoded and placed in the solution, and it will be used to sign your installer with the password.

 ##### Add a step to decode the .pfx file where the script is run

-Uncomment the  `Decode the pfx` step:
+**Uncomment** the  `Decode the pfx` step.
+This step generates a GitHubActionsWorkflow.pfx file from the encoded string in the secret

 ```yaml
     # Decode the base 64 encoded pfx and save the Signing_Certificate